-If you don't own a computer or mobile device, or you don't know how to navigate the web, please continue reading.
-I encourage you to visit your local library, as world of high quality online recovery resources await you.
-It's likely you'll find that your local public library offers free Internet access and web browser use training.
+If you don't own a computer or mobile device, or have yet to learn how to navigate the web, please continue reading.
+Consider visiting your local library as a wonderful world of high quality online recovery resources await you.
+And it's highly likely that your library offers both free Internet access and web browser use training.

 For starters, visit WhyQuit.com.
 To do so, simply move the mouse pointer to the address window at the top of the web browser page and delete the current address being displayed.
 Now, simply type "whyquit.com" in the address window and then press "enter" or "return."

 Presto!
 Welcome to WhyQuit!
 The site is totally free, declines donations, sells nothing, has no advertising and is staffed entirely by volunteers.

 Notice that WhyQuit's homepage is broken down into three categories: Motivation, Education and Support.
 The focus of the left column is on "why" smokers should stop, the center teaches them "how," and the right column is WhyQuit's gateway to free online "support."

 WhyQuit "Motivation" pages includes heart wrenching stories about young tobacco victims.
 For example, lung cancer was diagnosed when Noni was 32 years-old and had just given birth to her first child, and when Bryan was 33 and enjoying his two year-old son Bryan, Jr. Visitors learn how the 33 year-old daughter of comedian Carol Burnett died.
 They meet Deborah who was 38 and her 11 year-old daughter, and Kim, a much beloved member of Freedom who was 44, and her loving sister Kelly.

 Clearly, WhyQuit intentionally shares horrific stories about the youngest of the young.
 We openly admit attempting to awaken smokers to the fact that predicting who tobacco toxins will kill, and at what age, is no different than playing Russian roulette with a loaded gun.